Little Big Planet, Huge Enormous Marketing Budget

 Why doesn’t Nintendo release every game they create in every market?
 The traditional glib answer is some variant of “Nintendo is a business and not a charity.”
 This may be true, but some companies have found a way to both make money and pay tribute to their medium.
 For example, HBO is known for keeping shows afloat despite poor ratings.
 These “prestige shows” are too good to simply cancel and for the sake of television as an art, HBO keeps them on the air.

-Nintendo has made billions of dollars selling video games and has some of the most dedicated fans in the industry; it seems like they should not only be a producer of games but also part of the video game vanguard by protecting and honoring interactive entertainment. → The gamers have only interpreted the games, in various ways.
-The point, however, is to change them.
+Nintendo has made billions of dollars selling video games and has some of the most dedicated fans in the industry; it seems like they should not only be a producer of games but also part of the video game vanguard by protecting and honoring interactive entertainment. → I only ask one thing.
+Don’t read in my way.

 Return to Yokosuka